breakndenter/scan-automated-nmap-scan-/README.md

 # scan-#automated-nmap-scan-using-aliases-bat-and-nmapbar
 Automate and combine full port scan and perform default scripts and versions on found ports. ***potentially dangerous modifications

+Steps performed:
+Full ports scan (can be adjusted via modification of nmapbar.rb ) with lovely progress bar thanks to nmapbar Targeted port scan (-sC -sV) on found ports
+Print result of targeted scan with colors thanks to bat Save both full ports and targeted ports scans inside newly created nmap folder (using -o instead of -oA... if needed adjust as you need)

 Prerequisites: